DISPLAY BRANDING & RETARGETING

 Popup – An ad that displays in a secondary browser window directly in front of the initial browser window.
 See also Popunder.

-inventory, providing programmatic access to select buyers (via a DSP) who agree to transact based on pre-negotiated terms.
+Private Ad Exchange / Marketplace – A virtual marketplace operated by sellers to represent their high value/premium inventory, providing programmatic access to select buyers (via a DSP) who agree to transact based on pre-negotiated terms.
 Private exchanges offer access to inventory that is not otherwise available within the open market.

-Programmatic Buying – A method that enables Buyers to show a highly targeted piece of Advertiser Content to a
+Programmatic Buying – A method that enables Buyers to show a highly targeted piece of Advertiser Content to a consumer based on their online behavior through RTB.

 Publisher (Seller) – A digital service from a traditional broadcaster or a digital music service.

-Re-targeting – Re-messaging various messages to a collective pool of participants based on the pools the buyer/client
+Re-targeting – Re-messaging various messages to a collective pool of participants based on the pools the buyer/client creates.

 Reach – The number of unique user IDs that can be reached by online advertising.
-You might broaden your reach by
+You might broaden your reach by targeting new inventory, or evaluate the reach inherent in some set of user data such as “female clothes shoppers.”

-performance of creatives, inventory, user groups, and other parameters.
+Real-Time Bidding – Bidding on inventory in real time.
+A real-time bid is often dynamically generated based on past performance of creatives, inventory, user groups, and other parameters.
 Note that real-time bidding may differ from real-time buying, which can mean allocating inventory in real-time through prioritization rather than a monetary bid.
 Real-time bidding also implies multiple bidding systems or exchanges making calls to each other in real time.

 Real-Time Inventory – Inventory auctioned off in real time, as a webpage is loading.
 See also Real-Time Bidding.